jiangwenyuan/nuster/Download.md

   * Designated as two numbers separated by a dot, for example "5.2"
   * Grows as a decimal number increased by 0.1 per version
   * even version for stable release, based on HAProxy even version, only bugfixes will be backported, for example "5.2"
-  * odd version for development release, based on HAProxy odd version, new features, updates, bugfixes, for example "5.3"
+  * odd version for mainline release, based on HAProxy odd version, new features, updates, bugfixes, for example "5.1"
 * PATCH: bug fixes, haproxy minor updates
-* HAPROXY_BRANCH: 17 stands for HAProxy v1.7.x, 18 for HAProxy v1.8.x
+* HAPROXY_BRANCH: 21 stands for HAProxy v2.1.x, 22 for HAProxy v2.2.x

 ## Legacy versions